dibartneck/air_quality_monitor/README.md

 ## Why the project is useful

-The air quality - especially inside classrooms - came into focus in relation with aerosol formation causing Cvid 19 infections.
+The air quality - especially inside classrooms - came into focus in relation with aerosol formation causing Covid 19 infections.
 Monitoring can provide data to ensure in time room ventilation.
 Good air quality can be achieved and aerosol formation can be avoided.

 Indoor air quality characteristic is related to CO2-concentration and Air Quality Index.
 The different quality ranges are illustrated below.